Al3x3ySh3vch3nko/Other_DevNotes/LIBRARYS-FRAMEWORKS/REACT/React.md

           </dt>
           <dd>
             Two hands pressed together.
 Is currently very introverted, saying a prayer, or hoping for enlightenment.
-Is also used as a “high five” or to say thank you.
+Is also used as a вЂњhigh fiveвЂќ or to say thank you.
           </dd>
         </div>